Check out our events page for upcoming author events with Angela Day, Jamie Callison, Richard Scheuerman, and Keith Petersen!

 WSU Press is distributing Executive Chef Jamie Callison's new cookbook, The Crimson Spoon.
 Published by Washington State University's College of Business and featuring more than 100 recipes, sales benefit the J. Willard and Alice S. Marriott Foundation Hospitality Teaching Center.
 The Crimson Spoon is now available on our website or by calling 800-354-7360 or 509-335-7880.

 INTERNET SCAM!
 There is a website offering downloads of our newest title, Rugged Mercy.
 We have not released an ebook version yet, so please stay far, far, away!
 We recommend your friendly local bookstore, instead!

-WSU Press author Paul Pitzer and images from his book will be featured on PBS.
+WSU Press author Paul Pitzer and images from his book were featured on PBS.
 Pitzer, the author of Grand Coulee: Harnessing a Dream, was interviewed for an episode of The American Experience.
 The world premiere of "Grand Coulee Dam" is April 3, 2012.

 Made in Hanford received an excellent review in the November 2011 issue of CHOICE, calling the book, "An interesting work for readers in numerous disciplines, including science/technology, history, and political and social sciences."

 In his review for the Montana Magazine of Western History, Brigadier General Leonid E. Kondratiuk wrote, "Splendid Service is a great contribution to Montana history and a tribute to its citizen-soldiers and airmen.
 This book lives up to its title."

 Hill Williams was on NPR to talk about Made in Hanford.
 Listen in.